 Case Studies On Wealthy BaZi Charts

-When BaZi enthusiasts try to interpret their own charts, they are always very excited to see a lot of Direct Wealth (正財) and Indirect Wealth (偏財) in their charts, but right after this excitement they begin to ask themselves, “Why am I not rich yet?”
-Assessing the chart of a person who is meant to be wealthy is not that straightforward of course – BaZi analysis is never that straight forward.
-Certain conditions need to be met before the wealth ‘gods’ in one’s chart actually mean anything.
-In most cases, just have one really strong wealth ‘god’ is enough; having two or three weak ones is pointless.
+When BaZi enthusiasts try to interpret their charts, they are always very excited to see a lot of Direct Wealth (正財) and Indirect Wealth (偏財) in their charts, but right after this excitement, they begin to ask themselves, “Why am I not rich yet?”
+Assessing a person’s chart meant to be wealthy is not that straightforward, of course – BaZi analysis is never that straightforward.
+Certain conditions must be met before the wealth ‘gods’ in one’s chart mean anything.
+In most cases, having one extreme wealth ‘god’ or element is enough; having two or three weak ones is pointless.

 The Yin Metal BaZi chart belongs to a friend of mine who has been an entrepreneur since his university days.
-He runs an extremely successful food and beverage business with an annual turnover of over 5 million and the business is expanding really well.
-You will see his restaurant in the high-end malls in Singapore and it’s one of those restaurants where there is always a queue.
+He runs a highly successful food and beverage business with an annual turnover of over 5 million, and the business is expanding really well.
+You will see his restaurant in the high-end malls in Singapore, one of those restaurants where there is always a queue.
 His chart is a classic ‘Output Producing Wealth’ structure.

-The Yin Earth BaZi chart belongs to his partner who is also extremely wealthy by virtue of the success of the business, but you’ll notice that his chart structure is very different, with two Rob Wealth (劫財) ‘gods’ sticking out which are known to be negative ‘gods’ in a strong Daymaster chart, which his chart falls into.
-If we were to speak purely from a wealth angle, both of them can be said to be equally comfortable financially, just that, of course, the chart makes their personalities and the way they handle money very different and not to mention their backgrounds are worlds apart.
-People with 偏財 usually spend a lot more and can be really magnanimous, which is why they make good businessmen sometimes because of the relationships they build.
-The restaurant chains’ partner is more ‘by the book’ kind of person.
-And yes, the ‘gods’ that appear in a BaZi chart is able to determine the personality and character of the chart-holder and how they deal with the world for sure, like how it can be done using Zi Wei Dou Shu (紫微斗數) by assessing the stars and which sector they end up in.
+The Yin Earth BaZi chart belongs to his partner, who is also extremely wealthy by virtue of the business’s success.
+Still, you’ll notice that his chart structure is very different, with two Rob Wealth (劫財) ‘gods’ sticking out, known to be negative ‘gods’ in a strong Daymaster chart, which his chart falls into.
+If we were to speak purely from a wealth angle, both of them could be considered equally comfortable financially, just that, of course, the chart makes their personalities and the way they handle money very different and not to mention their backgrounds are worlds apart.
+People with 偏財 usually spend a lot more and can be magnanimous, which is why they make good businessmen sometimes because of the relationships they build.
+The restaurant chain’s partner is more ‘by the book’ kind of person.
+And yes, the ‘gods’ that appear in a BaZi chart can determine the personality and character of the chart-holder and how they deal with the world for sure, like how it can be done using Zi Wei Dou Shu (紫微斗數) by assessing the stars and which sector they end up in.

-The above chart belongs to my client whom I’m helping to design his landed property.
-His chart belongs to the Indirect Wealth structure (偏財格) but without the Eating God (食神) and Hurting Officer (傷官) to enhance the strength of the wealth element – not that he really needs it to be honest as the presence of the Wood element is already pretty strong in his chart, and on top of that he has two ‘Wealth Vaults’ (財庫) appearing as the wei (未) Branch in his chart, his source of wealth is not only abundant, but he’s able to keep it for sure as well.
-On top of that, his Elemental Phases is such that the wealth element continues to strengthen, so the utility of the two ‘wealth vaults’ in his chart is enhanced.
-This is the reason why, at his age, he’s able to fork out more than $3.3 million for his house.
-Like the owner of the restaurant chain above, this client-turned-friend of mine is also an extremely generous and friendly person, and he’s one of the clients I really enjoy working with.
+The above chart belongs to my client, whom I’m helping to design his landed property.
+His chart belongs to the Indirect Wealth structure (偏財格) but without the Eating God (食神) and Hurting Officer (傷官) to enhance the strength of the wealth element – not that he needs it to be honest as the presence of the Wood element is already pretty strong in his chart, and on top of that he has two ‘Wealth Vaults’ (財庫) appearing as the wei (未) Branch in his chart, his source of wealth is not only abundant, but he’s able to keep it for sure as well.
+On top of that, his Elemental Phases are such that the wealth element continues to strengthen, so the utility of the two ‘wealth vaults’ in his chart is enhanced.
+This is why, at his age, he can fork out more than $3.3 million for his house.
+Like the restaurant chain owner above, this client-turned-friend of mine is also an incredibly generous and friendly, and he’s one of the clients I enjoy working with.

 This Yang Earth chart belongs to a female acquaintance.
-As you can tell, she’s not even 30 yet, but she is already earning a 7 digit annual salary in the corporate world.
+As you can tell, she’s not even 30 yet, but she already earns a 7-digit annual salary in the corporate world.
 She works as a private banker.
-The presence of wealth is extremely strong in her chart thanks to the Water combination that forms between zi, chen, and shen.
-On top of that, her Daymaster is strong and worthy enough of acquiring the wealth that is present in her chart.
-Yes, she’s lucky to be born in a good family, but rest assured she’s a very hard worker too.
+The presence of wealth is extremely strong in her chart thanks to the Water combination that forms between 子 (zi), 辰 (chen), and 申 (shen).
+On top of that, her Daymaster is strong and worthy enough to acquire the wealth in her chart.
+Yes, she’s lucky to be born into a good family, but rest assured, she’s a very hard worker too.

-I didn’t really go into detail in breaking down the steps in the analysis when I touched on the above charts, but just know that all of their Elemental Phases (运) are excellent; supporting their Daymaster and upholding the positive structure of the chart.
+I didn’t go into detail in breaking down the steps in the analysis when I touched on the above charts but I know that all of their Elemental Phases (运) are excellent, supporting their Daymaster and upholding the favourable structure of the chart.
 Not to mention that 3 out of the 4 charts have a ‘Wealth Vault’ (財庫) within it which is great for accumulating wealth.

-The one chart without ‘Wealth Vault’ is is able to acquire wealth no doubt, but keeping it is the question.
-Not all wealthy charts are enviable, to be honest – some of them are plagued by health problems or marital woes and I have encountered plenty of those, but I won’t touch on them for now.
+The one chart without ‘Wealth Vault’ can acquire wealth, no doubt, but keeping it is the question.
+Not all wealthy charts are enviable, to be honest – health problems or marital woes plague some of them, and I have encountered plenty of those, but I won’t touch on them for now.

-What These People Are Like In Real Life
+People With Wealthy BaZi Charts In Real Life

-Most people will adopt a mindset that goes, “These people are lucky which is why they are wealthy in the first place.”
+Most people will adopt the mindset: “These people are lucky, which is why they are wealthy in the first place.”
 Most people will also attribute it to sheer luck.

-To some extent, the above is true but only for the case of the private banker.
-Of the case studies above, one come from an average family, one came from a family plagued with family issues as the father was a gambler, and the other’s family has a wet market business.
-They didn’t exactly get a huge headstart, but yet, they are now more successful and wealthier than most.
+To some extent, the above is true, but only in the case of the private banker.
+Of the case studies above, one comes from an average family, one comes from a family plagued with family issues as the father was a gambler, and the other’s family has a wet market business.
+They didn’t get a huge headstart, but they are now more successful and wealthier than most.

-The above charts holders are some of the most hardworking, down to earth, and talented people I know.
+The above chart holders are some of the most hardworking, down-to-earth, and talented people I know.
 They are also authentic and treat people well.
 They did not go into business for the sake of wealth itself.
-Their intent was different and you can feel it and I can’t put a word to it.
+Their intent was different; you can feel it, and I can’t put a word to it.
 Yes, they may dislike the corporate world like most of us secretly do, but the point is that they were willing to start small and brush aside what society thinks of them, and they focused on what they enjoyed doing and the camaraderie that came along with it.

-Most people would ask me “Why them and not me?”
-The bluntest answer is that the people with non-wealthy BaZi charts simply do not have the willpower, capability, or raw talent to have wealth flowing to them.
+Most people would ask me, “Why them and not me?”
+The bluntest answer is that the people with non-wealthy BaZi charts do not have the willpower, capability, or raw talent to have wealth flowing to them.

 Looking At Wealth From A Metaphysics Perspective

-I don’t want anyone to be mistaken that as long as their chart is roughly similar to the above charts, they stand a good chance to be rich.
-You might argue that some people are just born rich and they don’t have to work at all, which is true, but honestly, if you stripped them of their privileges, the ones with the rotten attitudes brought on by a life that’s too comfortable would not be able to survive anywhere, and I personally hate being around such people because it’s not exactly an inspiring friendship.
-Not everyone born into a wealthy family becomes a prodigal child though, to be fair.
+I don’t want anyone to be mistaken that as long as their chart is roughly similar to the above charts, they stand an excellent chance to be rich.
+You might argue that some people are just born rich and don’t have to work at all, which is true.
+Still, honestly, if you stripped them of their privileges, the ones with the rotten attitudes brought on by a life that’s too comfortable would be unable to survive anywhere.
+I hate being around such people because it’s not exactly an inspiring friendship.
+Not everyone born into a wealthy family becomes a prodigal child, though, to be fair.

 There is a reason for the saying “wealth doesn’t last three generations”.
 What the wealth ‘gods’ really represent in your capability, resourcefulness and character – that is the foundation of true wealth and a good life worthy of respect.

-You can keep talking about ‘luck’, but the world is not going to change for you just so you can be luckier.
+You can keep talking about ‘luck’, but the world will not change for you so that you can be luckier.
 I’ve also mentioned in this blog post of mine that ‘luck’ is not what we think it is.
 I would encourage you to read that blog post after this entry.

-Yes, some people have quite a good head start or foundation to give them a boost, whereas some really need to fight their way through, but ultimately your ‘luck’, in my opinion, is ultimately still determined by your own mindset and what you want your life’s experiences to mould you into.
+Yes, some people have quite a good head start or foundation to give them a boost, whereas some really need to fight their way through.
+However, ultimately your ‘luck’, in my opinion, is still determined by your mindset and what you want your life experiences to mould you into.

-I’ve argued many times that the people with an upturn in their Elemental Phases are fighters who are extremely resilient and positive, whereas those who self-victimize with a bad attitude are those who encounter continuous negative phases in their lives.
+I’ve argued many times that the people with an upturn in their Elemental Phases are fighters who are extremely resilient and positive.
+In contrast, those who self-victimize with a bad attitude will definitely reveal continuous negative phases in their BaZi Elemental Phases.
 There is a clear difference in the attitude and characters of people with good charts as opposed to those with bad ones.
-You can see your Elemental Phases as your mental state and attitude as well, because this ‘luck’ that we always speak of is nothing but the interaction between us and the world, and each thought and action triggers off series of cause and effects that will lead to a certain outcome.
+You can see your Elemental Phases as your mental state and attitude because this ‘luck’ that we always speak of is nothing but the interaction between us and the world, and each thought and action triggers a series of causes and effects that will lead to a certain outcome.

-The prodigal people born into a rich family may have a good natal chart or perhaps their Year Pillar is supportive, but if their Elemental Phases are horrendous, you will eventually see them fall from grace, and no matter how big their bank account is, you won’t see them inspiring faith of confidence.
+The prodigal people born into a wealthy family may have an excellent natal chart, or perhaps their Year Pillar is supportive.
+Still, if their Elemental Phases are horrendous, you will eventually see them fall from grace, and no matter how big their bank account is, you won’t see them inspiring faith of confidence.

 Unethical Wealth That Brings Trouble – Is It Worth It?

-Wealth is supposed to make us feel safer or bring us peace – not the opposite.
+Wealth is supposed to make us feel safer or bring peace – not the opposite.

-The above is a thought experiment that I like to get people to do because it reframes how we relate to wealth so that we can pursue it in a more balanced manner.
-Wanting to be rich is not a bad thing and it is definitely not intrinsically evil, but my take is that it needs to be pursued in a balanced manner.
-This is also the reason why in BaZi and Chinese metaphysics theory, having a lot of wealth elements appearing is not necessarily a good thing.
+The above is a thought experiment that I like to get people to do because it reframes how we relate to wealth so that we can pursue it more broadly.
+Wanting to be rich is not a bad thing, and it is not intrinsically evil, but my take is that it needs to be pursued in a balanced manner.
+This is also why in BaZi and Chinese metaphysics theory, having a lot of wealth elements appearing is not necessarily a good thing.

 The Exceptional Cases

-As for those who got rich with the lottery and went on to have great lives afterwards, well, let’s just say that Heavens felt that they deserved it and that they are worthy of getting a lift from them.
+As for those who got rich with the lottery and went on to have great lives afterwards, well, let’s say that Heavens felt that they deserved it and were worthy of getting a lift from them.
 Certain things are still fated, and most of us aren’t worthy.